Ehesp/Sourcemod-Server-Manager-System/README.md

 > In production, the file is named `.env.php`.

-There are two ways to configure this file; the advised way by running the `php artisan ssms:dbconfig` command, or manually creating the file yourself with the following content:
+There are two ways to configure this file; the advised way by running the `php artisan ssms:config` command, or manually creating the file yourself with the following content:

 ~~~
 <?php